poac-dev/poac/README.md

 </details>

-After you prepared these requirements, you can build Poac using the following commands:
+Once you have all the necessary requirements in place, you can proceed to build Poac by executing the following commands:

 ```bash
 git clone https://github.com/poac-dev/poac.git